 - You have better bargaining power over your current employer, and against other potential employers as well.
 This is because you can switch employers without needing to worry about the risk of having to leave the country.

 Granted, open work visas are not too easy to come by, and not all countries offer it.
-In countries that do, open work visas are commonly issued in the form of:
+Here are 3 of the most common types of open work visas:

-Occupation-Restricted work visas are also quite uncommon, but they exist.
+Occupation-Restricted Work Visas are quite uncommon, but they exist.

-They offer some flexibility in the sense that you can switch employers without having to risk leaving the country, but also rigid in that you cannot change your occupation without changing your work visa.
+This visa is a combination of an Employer-Restricted Work Visa and an Open Work Visa.
+Essentially, with this visa, you can switch employers without having to risk leaving the country, but you cannot change your occupation type unless you also apply to change your work visa.

 For example, Canada 🇨🇦 offers this type of visa for Home Child Care Providers or Home Support Workers.

-- Germany 🇩🇪, for instance, issues 18-month work visas for eligible non-EU graduates during which time, holders should find an employment related to their field of study in order to be eligible for permanent residency later on.
+- Germany 🇩🇪 issues 18-month work visas for eligible non-EU graduates during which time, holders should find an employment related to their field of study in order to be eligible for permanent residency later on.

 - Holders of the visa can technically work in other non-related occupations, but this will impact their ability to reside for the longer term after their 18-month work visas expire.